- Personal Finance»

 Without a lighter you don't have the fire for food, warmth, and sending an SOS message.
 Add plenty of green leaves for the white smoke it gives off- seasoned campers know what that means.
 A garbage bag at your disposal can go from a pancho to a tent when hung on a tree or anything with height to it.
 Let people know where you're going to be and bring these items with you.

 4) Choosing Credit over Debit

 Think back to when we were 18, in charge of our destinies by knowing exactly what we wanted to do for the rest of our lives (yeah right!).
 Financial institutions eager to get students to open credit cards are as common a sight on US campuses as cheap beer.
-Many have decided to just say No (<http://www.bankrate.com/finance/credit-cards/more-millennials-say-no-to-credit-cards-1.aspx>), 63% of millennials are without a credit card.
+Many have decided to just say No (<http://www.bankrate.com/finance/credit-cards/more-millennials-say-no-to-credit-cards-1.aspx>), as a whopping 63% of millennials don't have a credit card.
 Some 18 to 29 year olds may know themselves (and their finances) well enough to not go down the credit road.
 Just 40% pay balances in full each month compared to 53% of their elders, so adding more interest and debts is a real fear for us.

 3) Know Your Status